What is Cinquefoil?

 Other Names: Five Fingers, Five-Finger Blossom, Five-finger grass, Sunkfield, Synkefoyle, Common Cinquefoil, Creeping Cinquefoil, Oldfield Cinquefoil

-Young shoots and leaves of Cinquefoil are edible in salad or cooked as a pot herb.
+The young shoots and leaves of the Cinquefoil plant are edible in salad or cooked as a pot herb.

 Cinquefoil Habitat and Description

 Cinquefoil is a common perennial herb native to Eastern and Central North America.
 It is found growing in yards, dry open woods, on prairie hillsides, roadsides, and in old fields and waste places.
 (USDA Distriution Map)

 Cinquefoil blooms from April throughout the summer and has small yellow flowers with five slightly notched petals.
 The name Five-leaf or Five Fingers refers to the palmately divided, toothed leaves.